morningtundra/vrfmblog/pages/Selling.md

 If you're serious about taking your book to market, you will need more than hosted landing pages.
 These other tools include mailing list managers, payment gateways, analytics and reports.

 While there are various place online that offer each of these and sold separately, fully integrated solutions (all-in-one) are limited.
-These are the best known options.
+These are the best options at the time of writing.

-## Kartra
+- Kartra

-## ClickFunnels
+- ClickFunnels

-## Book Funnel
+- Book Funnel

-## Shopify
+- Shopify

 # Payment Processing
 If you plan to sell direct you need at least one of these platforms to process your payments.
 Both charge merchant transaction fees.

-Paypal
+- Paypal

-Strip

-# Sales Funnels
+- Stripe